BarnNorth/Health-Freak/docs/DEVELOPER_GUIDE.md

 ### AI Analysis System

-**Unified GPT-5 nano Pipeline:**
+**Unified GPT-5 mini Pipeline:**
-- **Single multimodal model:** GPT-5 nano handles OCR, parsing, and ingredient classification.
+- **Single multimodal model:** GPT-5 mini handles OCR, parsing, and ingredient classification.
-- **Pipeline:** Capture → GPT-5 nano OCR/analysis → Database Check → Cache → Verdict
+- **Pipeline:** Capture → GPT-5 mini OCR/analysis → Database Check → Cache → Verdict
 - **Classification:** Strict precautionary stance—unknown or ambiguous ingredients default to "potentially toxic."
 - **Caching:** Hybrid system reduces repeat calls by ~80-90%.

 **How it works:**
-1. GPT-5 nano extracts text and normalizes the ingredient list from the photo.
+1. GPT-5 mini extracts text and normalizes the ingredient list from the photo.
 2. Parsed ingredients are compared against the Supabase cache for instant hits.
-3. Uncached ingredients are classified with GPT-5 nano in either single or batched requests.
+3. Uncached ingredients are classified with GPT-5 mini in either single or batched requests.
 4. Results are cached with a 180-day TTL and combined into a product verdict ("any toxic = product toxic").

 **Cost optimization:**
 - Automatic caching of every analyzed ingredient
-- Batch requests through GPT-5 nano for new ingredients
+- Batch requests through GPT-5 mini for new ingredients
 - Smart caching avoids repeat analysis
 - Typical operating cost: a few tenths of a cent per scan after cache warm-up

 ### OCR Implementation

-**GPT-5 nano Vision Flow:**
+**GPT-5 mini Vision Flow:**
 - **Multimodal AI** that reads ingredient panels directly from photos.
 - **Intelligent parsing** to preserve sub-ingredients, percentages, and minor-label markers.
 - **High accuracy** on curved packaging and low-light images with minimal preprocessing.